Settle down with your little spooks, grab some fiendish snacks and get your fangs into the perfect Halloween movie!

-Anything with Winona Ryder in it instantly gets our vote (hurry up Stranger Things season 4!), so Frankenweenie goes on the list for that alone.
+Anything with Winona Ryder in it instantly gets our vote, so Frankenweenie goes on the list for that alone.
 Add in a dead dog that comes back to life and some pretty cool science experiments, and you’ve got yourself a ghoulishly great Halloween family movie.

 Jack Black is always funny, and he doesn’t let us down in the movie version of the classic book series, Goosebumps.
 Plenty of jump scares, eery characters and fright night fun in a story involving dark secrets and books that come to life.